Tuvalu - Will this country soon be gone?

 Will it depart soon and evacuate all people?

-The last activity for me in Tuvalu, here in a country which I never ever will visit again.
+These were the last hours in Tuvalu, a country which I never ever will visit again.

 1 comment: